 This permit allows the permittee to shoot nongame fish or hunt game using a crossbow in lieu of a compound, long, or recurve bow.
 A current fishing and/or hunting license is necessary in addition to the special crossbow permit.
 Permittees must be either blind, paraplegic or have lost the use of one or both arms.
 A licensed physician, certified nurse practitioner, certified physician assistant, or licensed chiropractor is required to confirm the applicant meets the eligibility requirements.

 Accessible Fishing Facilities

 This page provides links to outdoor opportunities for people with disabilities provided by different nonprofit organizations in North Dakota.
 If your nonprofit organization hosts an event(s) that you would like to see listed here, please contact the North Dakota Game and Fish Department at email@example.com.

-- Riverdale WMA Shooting Range (two miles southwest of Riverdale): 1 handicap accessible bench on the 100 yard range.
+- Riverdale WMA Shooting Range (two miles southwest of Riverdale): parking and one accessible bench on the 100 yard range.